-Under the direction of Karen W. Gripp, MD, The Rasopathies Research program at Nemours/Alfred I. duPont Hospital for Children investigates Costello syndrome and a variety of genetic mutations referred to as rasopathies.
+Under the direction of Karen W. Gripp, MD, The Rasopathies Research program at Nemours Children’s Hospital, Delaware investigates Costello syndrome and a variety of genetic mutations referred to as rasopathies.

 Costello syndrome, a rare genetic condition resulting from germline mutations in the proto-oncogene HRAS, is a multi-organ system disorder entailing a predisposition to malignant tumors.
 Dr. Gripp has a long standing interest in the clinical manifestations of Costello syndrome, and genotype-phentoype correlation.